ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

 Entry point
 '''''''''''

-Having defined all the necessary components for a Local Product Launcher plugin, we now simply need to register the plugin.
+Having defined all the necessary components for a Local Product Launcher plugin, the plugin can now be registered to make it available.
 This is done through the Python `entrypoints <https://packaging.python.org/specifications/entry-points/>`_ mechanism.

 The entrypoint is defined in your package's build configuration.
 The exact syntax depends on which packaging tool you use: